From There to Here (soundtrack)

 From There to Here – a soundtrack album by British rock band I Am Kloot, written for the drama television series under the same title.
 The record was released on 24 November 2014 through Kudos Records/Caroline Records.

 The material consists of 16 new instrumental tracks and three songs known from the previous discography of the band.
 For the first time I Am Kloot members worked as individuals on the same project, corresponding via emails.
-The bassist, Peter Jobson, has described this process as a „refreshing” experience after „fifteen years of recording all together in one room”.
+The bassist, Peter Jobson, has described this process as a "refreshing" experience after "fifteen years of recording all together in one room".

 It was the second time when the screenwriter Peter Bowker decided to use music by I Am Kloot.
 The first was in the medical drama television series Monroe – which included three songs known from the previous studio albums by the band.
 The band's music was again featured prominently in Bowker's 2016 drama The A Word.

 Except for the standard CD edition, a limited number of signed CDs and vinyls has been released.
-This is the final record before their dissolutions in 2016.
+This was the band's final record before their dissolution in 2016.